top of page

 Nut width: 45mm

-The soundboard is English yew - an unusual soundboard wood which gives a rich complexity to the sound, back and sides are French pear and the neck reclaimed Honduras mahogany.
-The fingerboard is 5,300-year-old bog oak, as is the bridge, the binding and the background to the rosette and head veneer.
-The white dots in the fingerboard, rosette and head veneer are English holly.
+The soundboard is English yew - an unusual soundboard wood that gives a beautiful rich complexity to the sound as well as some solid headroom.
+The back and sides are steamed pear and the neck is reclaimed Honduras mahogany.
+The fingerboard is 5,300-year old bog oak as is the bridge, rosette and head veneer.
+The white dots in the rosette, fingerboard and headstock are English holly.

 Lower bout width: 380mm